The keys to Making WordPress Fast

-At Sunny HQ, we use page cache with a cache expiration time of ten minutes.
+We use page cache with a cache expiration time of ten minutes.
 This means that when a page is requested for the first time, it spends time generating the page with PHP and database queries and then stores a copy of that page in cache.
 For the next ten minutes, when that page is requested, it will be served from the cache layer instead of regenerating it again.
 After ten minutes, the cache is purged and the process starts over.

 2. Use object cache